 These physical storage resources are:

-The virtual machines are connected to each other through physical network in the virtual environment outside of the virtual datacenter.
-Virtual machines are assigned to a particular cluster, resource pool, or a host to create datastores.
+The virtual machines are connected to each other through the physical networks in the virtual environment outside of the virtual datacenter.
+Virtual machines are assigned to a particular cluster, resource pool, or host to create datastores.

-When virtual machine is powered-on, then workload increases, and it consume resources dynamically.
+When a virtual machine is powered on, then workload increases, and it consumes resources dynamically.
 It reverts the resources dynamically as workload decreases.
-New virtual machines can be created in fraction of a second, as it is much faster and easier than physical machines.
-An appropriate operating system and applications must be installed to alter the virtual machine to handle workload.
+New virtual machines can be created in a fraction of a second, as it is much faster and easier than physical machines.
+An appropriate operating system and applications must be installed to alter the virtual machine to handle the workload.

 Resources are allocated to virtual machines based on the principles set by the system administrator.
 Resources can be reserved for a particular virtual machine to guarantee its performance.
 Principles are given priority to set a differing portion of resources for every virtual machine.

-VMware Infrastructure is a virtualization suite for infrastructure that provides complete overview of application availability, virtualization, resource optimization, management, and operational automation.
+VMware Infrastructure is a virtualization suite for infrastructure that provides a complete overview of application availability, virtualization, resource optimization, management, and operational automation.
 VMware Infrastructure integrates and virtualizes the hardware resources among two or more systems.
-In the virtual environment, it provides virtual resource pools to the datacenter.
+In the virtual environment, it provides virtual resource pools to the data center.

 In addition to this, VMware Infrastructure has a distributed architecture that provides excellent features like high availability, consolidated backup, fine-grain, policy-driven, and resource allocation of the entire virtual datacenter.
-To establish an IT enterprise, these distributed architecture services plays a major role in meeting their service level agreements and production in a cost effective manner.
+To establish an IT enterprise, these distributed architecture services play a major role in meeting their service level agreements and production in a cost-effective manner.

 VMware ESX Server – The virtualization layer which is production-proven, and robust is run on physical servers that abstract storage, memory, processor, and networking resources across multiple virtual machines (VMs).

-VirtualCenter Management Server (VirtualCenter Server) – VirtualCenter Server is the central point for accolation, managing, and configuring virtual environments.
+VirtualCenter Management Server (VirtualCenter Server) – VirtualCenter Server is the central point for acceleration, managing, and configuring virtual environments.